-I grabbed the brochure and heading back to the United States.
+I grabbed the brochure and headed back to the United States.
 Upon arrival I put all the receipts, business cards, brochures and flyers from India trip into one place and forgot about them.
 But the destiny had a different plan!

 A year passed by and I started packing to go back to India this year to continue the work with Ammachi Labs on empowering women from rural villages, teaching them sewing skills and co-creating together.

-Neither Arambol Beach nor Ladak, India were on the route this time.
-However, when I stumbled upon this brochure from last year I put it back into the bag, without even thinking twice about it...
+Neither Arambol Beach nor Ladak were on the route this time.
+However, when I stumbled upon this brochure from the last year I put it back into the bag, without even thinking twice about it...
 I just loved the story so much, as it was also resembling the project I am doing with Ammachi Labs, so I figured it would be a nice emotional support on the trip.

-I arrived at New Delhi and checked in at the Hotel in Parahganj neighbourhood (where I have never been before in my life).
+I arrived in New Delhi and checked in at the Hotel in Parahganj neighbourhood (where I have never been before in my life).
 Next morning i walked outside, turned around the corner- and there is was - Yes Helping Hands Shop - same beautiful creations, same name, even same brochures displayed at the entrance!

 I walked in into the store and asked them: “Hey, have you expanded?
 I saw your shop at Arambol last year” , and they said: “No, we actually closed that location and opened new one here, in New Delhi”.